Texas Health and Human Services Commission

 TANF and TANF-SP

-The caretaker or second parent may qualify for the personal disability exemption if he:
+The caretaker or second parent may qualify for the personal disability exemption if the individual:

 - provides a completed Form H1836-A, Medical Release/Physician's Statement, dated no more than six months before the application month.
 Form H1836-A must establish that the disability is expected to last more than 180 days.

-- is certified to receive Community Care Services through HHSC Long-Term Care Services programs.
+- is certified to receive HHSC Long-term Services and Supports.

 - is certified for Supplemental Security Income (SSI).